open/close all folders

 - Sugary Malice: Never loses his fatherly façade.

-- Villain with Good Publicity: Possibly a man of some importance in Shermer.
+- Villain with Good Publicity: Possibly a man of some importance in the town of Shermer.

 Played by: Mercedes HallBrian's mother.